makersacademy/news-summary-challenge/README.md

 > I can see all of today's headlines in one place

 > As a busy politician
-> So I can explore an headline that interests me
-> I can click on a headline to see a summary

-> As a busy politician
 > So I can get a few more details about an important story
-> I can see a summary of a news article
+> I can click on a headline to see a summary of a news article

 > As a busy politician
 > So that I can get an in depth understanding of a very important story